Dlyang8/DSCI_551/README.md

 ## Data Pipeline

+The `data/` folder and `nba.duckdb` are already included in this repository.
+You do not need to run the fetch notebook or the database setup script to use the application.
+Simply clone the repository and run `streamlit run app.py` as described in [Running the Application](#running-the-application).

+The steps below are provided for reference if you want to understand or reproduce the full pipeline from scratch.

 The data pipeline has two steps: fetching raw data and loading it into the database.
-If the `nba.duckdb` file and `data/` CSVs are already included in this repository, you can skip to [Database Setup](#database-setup).

 ### Step 1 — Fetch NBA Data